 CINA is a radiological computer aided triage and notification software indicated for use in the analysis of (1) non-enhanced head CT images and (2) CT angiographies of the head.
 The device is intended to assist hospital networks and trained radiologists in workflow triage by flagging and communicating suspected positive findings of (1) head CT images for Intracranial Hemorrhage (ICH) and (2) CT angiographies of the head for large vessel occlusion (LVO).1

 Traumatic Brain Injury

 icobrain ct is intended for automatic labeling, visualization and volumetric quantification of segmentable brain structures from brain ct a set of computed tomography (CT) images.
-This software is intended to automate the current manual process of identifying, labeling and quantifying the volume of segmentable brain structures identified on CT images.
-The software can also be used to perform image processing, analysis, and communication of computed tomography perfusion (CTP) scans of the brain.2
+This software is intended to automate the current manual process of identifying, labeling and quantifying the volume of segmentable brain structures identified on CT images.2

 Neurodegenerative Diseases / Multiple Sclerosis